 When it comes to strategies for acquiring new clients, expensive marketing and advertising might spring to mind.
-But before you start frantically plastering your name on the side of every bus in your neighbourhood, maybe step back and consider alternatives.
+But before you start frantically plastering your name on the side of every bus in your neighborhood, maybe step back and consider alternatives.
 Here are some sure-fire strategies bound to boost your bottom line without breaking your bank.

 Buying a book of business